Code-Institute-Submissions/Jonasitoelprogramador-Milestone2/README.md

 ### Languages

 HTML5 was used in order to provide the text content the structure of the site.
 CSS3 was used to add styling.
+Javascript (ECMAScript 2018) was used in order to add interactivity and to manipulate the API functionailty and output.

 ### Frameworks, Libraries and Programs